katiestar99/ansible/docs/docsite/rst/galaxy/dev_guide.rst

 .. code-block:: bash

-  $ ansible-galaxy setup travis github_user github_repo xxx-travis-token-xxx
+  $ assible-galaxy setup travis github_user github_repo xxx-travis-token-xxx

 The setup command requires your Travis token, however the token is not stored in Galaxy.
 It is used along with the GitHub username and repo to create a hash as described in `the Travis documentation <https://docs.travis-ci.com/user/notifications/>`_.
 The hash is stored in Galaxy and used to verify notifications received from Travis.